amrit110/amrit110/README.md

 are still out there seem to need elements of machine learning.
 - 😄  Thankfully, it involves a lot of programming and math, which I like.
 So, we are good so far.
 - 👻  In my spare time, I like to read, play some football or tennis.
-I also love movies and and hope to write a screenplay someday.
+I also love movies and hope to write a screenplay someday.
 We'll see.